dylan-shao/ML-DS-Udacity_Data_Scientist_Nanodegree/Regularization_FeatureScaling/README.md

      -3.95818772e+00  9.30786141e+00]
     mse: 0.7266638169938208

 ### Feature Scaling Exercise

-Previously, you saw how regularization will remove features from a model (by setting their coefficients to zero) if the penalty for removing them is small.
+Previously, you saw how regularization will **remove features from a model** (by setting their coefficients to zero) if the penalty for removing them is small.
 In this exercise, you'll revisit the same dataset as before and see how scaling the features changes which features are favored in a regularization step.
-See the "Quiz: Regularization" page for more details.
-The only thing different for this quiz compared to the previous one is the addition of a new step after loading the data, where you will use sklearn's StandardScaler to standardize the data before you fit a linear regression model to the data with L1 (Lasso) regularization.
+The only thing different for this compared to the previous one is the **addition of a new step after loading the data**, where you will use sklearn's `StandardScaler` to standardize the data before you fit a linear regression model to the data with L1 (Lasso) regularization.

 ```python
 from sklearn.preprocessing import StandardScaler